Old Ordnance Survey Maps of Lowestoft

 The Lowestoft South map continues coverage south, with coverage stretching from Love Road southward to Claremont Pier at South Lowestoft.
 Features on this busy map include the Inner and Outer Harbour, Herring Basin, Trawl Basin, South Basin, all shown in considerable detail, with railway sidings, slipways, lighthouses, even mooring posts.
 Also the main station, tramways and tram depot, South Quay, London Road, Coastguard station, Battery Green, Roman Hill, Kirkley Ham.
 The southern portion of the map covers the northern tip of Kirkley parish, around Claremont Road, Beaconsfield Road, Wellington Esplanade.
 On the reverse we include the Private Residents entry for Lowestoft from an 1896 directory.

-You should find this index map useful.
-And for a complete list of our Suffolk maps follow this link.
+• Follow this link for a complete list of our Suffolk Series maps.